telerik/xamarin-forms-docs/styling-and-appearance/telerik-xamarin-dark-mode.md

 Here is how some of the Telerik Xamarin controls look on iOS with Darh Mode applied:

-Date and Time Picker, Calendar and Chart controls:
+DateTime Picker, Calendar and Chart controls:

 ![Telerik Xamarin iOS Dark Mode](images/telerik-ios-dark-mode.png)